 The Board believes that presently the balance of Non-Executive and Executive Directors is effective and contains the appropriate mix of skills and experience for the Board to continue successfully.
 The composition is compliant with Provision 11 of the Code as the ratio of Independent Non-Executive Directors to Executive Directors, excluding the Chairman, is 4:2 (66.67%).
-Following the retirement of Vanda Murray after the 2020 AGM, the Board composition will remain compliant with this provision, with the ratio of Independent Non-Executive Directors to Executive Directors, excluding the Chairman, being 3:2 (60%).
+Following the appointment of Richard Akers as Chairman on 15 September 2021, the Board composition will remain compliant with this provision, with the ratio of Independent Non-Executive Directors to Executive Directors, excluding the Chairman, being 3:2 (60%).

 Prior to Executive Directors and Non-Executive Directors taking on any additional responsibility outside of the Group, and before making new appointments to the Board, an assessment is undertaken to determine whether this will compromise their ability to commit sufficient time to the Company to properly discharge their responsibilities or create any potential conflicts.

 In making the assessment, the Board considers the mandates attributable to such positions, in line with the scoring mechanism used by Institutional Shareholder Services, to determine whether a person is overboarded.
 The Board does not consider that any of its Directors are overboarded and is satisfied that sufficient time and energy is devoted to the Company by each Director.